Isotonic Distributional Regression: Discussion

 \citet{Stigler1975} gives a lucid historical account of the 19th century transition from point estimation to distribution estimation.
 In regression analysis, we may be witnessing what future generations might refer to as the transition from conditional mean estimation to conditional distribution estimation, accompanied by a simultaneous transition from point forecasts to distributional forecasts \citep{Gneiting2014}.

 Isotonic distributional regression (IDR) is a nonparametric technique for estimating conditional distributions that takes advantage of partial order relations within the covariate space.
 It can be viewed as a far-reaching generalization of pool adjacent violators (PAV) algorithm based classical approaches to isotonic (non-distributional) regression, is entirely generic and fully automated, and provides for a unified treatment of continuous, discrete and mixed discrete-continuous real-valued response variables.
-Code for the implementation of IDR within \textsf{R} \citep{R} is available on github (\url{https://github.com/AlexanderHenzi/isodistrreg}), with replication material for our paper and user-friendly functions for partial orders, estimation, prediction and evaluation.
+Code for the implementation of IDR within \textsf{R} \citep{R} and Python (\url{https://www.python.org/}) is available {\green via the {\tt isodistrreg} package at CRAN (\url{https://CRAN.R-project.org/package=isodistrreg}) and} on github (\url{https://github.com/AlexanderHenzi/isodistrreg}; \url{https://github.com/evwalz/isodisreg}), with user-friendly functions for partial orders, estimation, prediction and evaluation.

 IDR relies on information supplied by order constraints, and the choice of the partial order on the covariate space is a critical decision prior to the analysis.
 Only variables that contribute to the partial order need to be retained, and the order constraints serve to regularize the IDR solution.
 Weak orders lead to increased numbers of comparable pairs of training instances and predictive distributions that are more regular.
-The choice of the partial order is typically guided and informed by substantive expertise, as illustrated in our case study.
-A challenge for future research is to investigate whether the selection of the partial order can be automated.
+The choice of the partial order is typically guided and informed by substantive expertise, as illustrated in our case study, and it is a challenge for future research to investigate whether the selection of the partial order could be automated.
+Given that IDR gains information through order constraints, it is a valid concern whether it is robust under misspecifications of the partial order.
+There is evidence that this is indeed the case: IDR has guaranteed in-sample threshold calibration (Theorem \ref{thm:universality}) and therefore satisfies a minimal requirement for reliable probabilistic forecasts under any (even misspecified) partial order.
+Moreover, \citet[Theorem 7]{ElBarmi2005} show that in the special case of a discrete, totally ordered covariate, isotonic regression asymptotically has smaller estimation error than non-isotonic alternatives even under mild violations of the monotonicity assumptions, akin to the performance of IDR in the non-isotonic setting \eqref{eq:sim_noniso} in our simulation study.

 Unlike other methods for distributional regression, which require implementation decisions, such as the specification of parametric distributions, link functions, estimation procedures and convergence criteria, to be undertaken by users, IDR is fully automatic once the partial order and the training set have been identified.
 In this light, we recommend that IDR be used as a benchmark technique in distributional regression and probabilistic forecasting problems.
 With both computational efficiency and the avoidance of overfitting in mind, IDR can be combined with subsample aggregation (subagging) in the spirit of random forests.
 In our case study on quantitative precipitation forecasts, we used simplistic ad hoc choices for the size and number of subsamples.
 Future research on computationally efficient algorithmic implementations of IDR as well as optimal and automated choices of subsampling settings is highly desirable.